The Journal of Human Resources

 e-ISSN: 1548-8004

 The Journal of Human Resources is among the leading journals in empirical microeconomics.
-Intended for scholars, policy makers, and practitioners, each issue examines research in a variety of fields including labor economics, development economics, health economics, and the economics of education, discrimination, and retirement.
-Founded in 1965, the JHR features articles that make scientific contributions in research relevant to public policy practitioners.
+Intended for scholars, policy makers, and practitioners, each issue examines research in a variety of fields, including labor economics, development economics, health economics, and the economics of education, discrimination, and retirement.
+Founded in 1965, the Journal of Human Resources features articles that make scientific contributions in research relevant to public policy practitioners.

-JHR is one of the most highly cited journal in the Industrial Relations and Labor fields per ISI Journal Citation Reports.
-The 2011 ISI Journal Citation Reports© Ranking:
+JHR is one of the most highly cited journals in the Industrial Relations and Labor fields per the 2022 Clarivate Journal Citation Reports©.

 Special Issues: